 Register for Capstone or Independent Study: Before the beginning of classes, in the semester during which the work will be performed.
 Please note: forms must be completed, submitted, and approved before registration can take place, and they can take some time, so start early.

-Submission of Project Requirements: All evaluation materials must be submitted to Dr. Mallory before the beginning of exam week during the semester registered.
-Further details on exactly what is required, and when, can be found on the “Forms” page.
+Submission of Project Requirements: All evaluation materials must be submitted to the Biological Sciences office before the beginning of exam week during the semester registered.
+Further details on exactly what is required, and when, can be found in the instructions for your project, and on the “Forms” page.

 Applications for Undergraduate Research Grants or Tuition Waivers: See deadlines listed on the individual application forms (found on “Forms” page).